How To Email A Tattoo Artist

 Off the bat, you need to realize that tattoo artists generally answer emails outside of work hours.
 So, consider first whether visiting the shop in person is something you can make time for as that’ll likely get you answers and details quicker than email.

-In most situations, even if you’ve communicated via email, the artist will need to see you before they book.
+In most situations, even if you’ve communicated via email, the artist will need to see you before they officially book you in.
 This is pretty unavoidable if you want a quality tattoo from a quality shop, so keep that in mind when you email.
 Exceptions to this rule include out-of-towners or people traveling to get the tattoo.

 If you’re looking to get a small, simple tattoo, you can go to the shop and see if they do walk-in appointments.
 Advanced booking and emailing aren’t usually required in this case.